LSSTDESC/qp/docs/developer_docs/setup.md

 ## Where to go from here

 Now that you've got a development environment set up, take a look at <project:codestructure.md> to get a sense of how `qp` is structured.
 Make sure to read over the <project:contribution.md> before getting started, as this covers the intended workflow for developers to follow, in addition to expected naming conventions and so on.

 If you are looking to work on a new parameterization type, take a look at <project:parameterizationcontribution.md> for detailed instructions and a code template to get you started.
-Finally, if you're looking for ideas where to start, take a look at <project:techdebt.md> or the open [issues](https://github.com/LSSTDESC/qp/issues).
+Or if you're looking for ideas of where to start, take a look at <project:techdebt.md> or the open [issues](https://github.com/LSSTDESC/qp/issues).